 If you count the end of the 1986 season, this streak actually went on for 16 games in all, with the ‘87 club starting 13-0.
 Unfortunately for Milwaukee, after moving to 20-3, it embarked upon a 12-game losing streak, which is tied for the second longest in franchise history.
 The Brew crew still won 91 games but missed the playoffs.

-St. Louis set a new franchise-record win streak with Saturday's victory at Wrigley Field.
-The Cardinals sat three games back (and behind two clubs) for the NL’s second Wild Card spot and held postseason odds of just 8%, per FanGraphs, when they beat the Reds on Sept.
+St. Louis set a new franchise-record win streak with the club's victory at Wrigley Field on Sept.
+25. The Cardinals sat three games back (and behind two clubs) for the NL’s second Wild Card spot and held postseason odds of just 8%, per FanGraphs, when they beat the Reds on Sept.
 11 to begin the streak, which gave them a firm grasp on that final playoff spot entering the regular season’s final week.
-Player-manager Frankie Frisch’s 1935 Redbirds, the just-eclipsed group that won 14 straight games, were no slouches, either.
-The “Gashouse Gang” Cards went 96-58 behind the pitching of the Dean Brothers (Dizzy and Paul), who combined to win half of the club’s games during the streak.
+The Cards then clinched a postseason berth when they won their 17th straight game, a 6-2 victory over the Brewers at Busch Stadium on Sept.
+28. In breaking a franchise record that had stood since 1935, St. Louis won its final 11 road contests of the season.

 Aug.
 24-Sept.
 14, 2017